An athlete’s career can evaporate in the blink of an eye.

-I already walked barefoot on occasion, so I knew what to expect, but I hadn’t experienced foot and ankle soreness like I did the first few days.
+I already walked barefoot on occasion, so I knew what to expect, but I hadn’t ever experienced foot and ankle soreness like the first few days.
 They became my daily wear and I noticed new subtle sensations.
 A few weeks later I wore them on one of my occasional runs.
 I remember feeling looser than usual after that run.

 Several months later I noticed my ankle pain had greatly subsided and I could go deeper into my squat than before.